 Based on the average adult, the daily intake of omega-3 ALA recommended by nutritionists is 2g per day and for omega-6 it is 10g per day.
 This works out at around two portions of oily fish per week.

 What foods can you naturally find them in?

 You find omegas in oil and nuts, oily fish like salmon and tuna, wholemeal bread, pumpkin, sunflower and (of course) hemp seeds.

 How can I get more in my diet?

 Eat more hemp!
 While most people in the UK eat too much omega-6, most are deficient in omega-3.
-Hemp seeds are packed full of omega-3 essential fatty acids – just 1 tbsp of Good Oil provides 94% of your recommended daily allowance (RDA) of omega-3 and one 250ml serving of Good Hemp Milk provides 50%.
+Hemp seeds are packed full of omega-3 essential fatty acids – just 1 tbsp of Good Oil provides 94% of your recommended daily allowance (RDA) of omega-3 and one 250ml serving of Good Hemp Drink provides 50%.
 Hemp is, in fact, the most effective source of plant based omega-3 available.
 That’s because it is much easier for us to digest and metabolise than chia or flax.
-We have plenty of fantastic recipes that are rich in this amazing fatty acid such as our cod in hemp seed crust, our granola and our Good Hemp green peanut butter smoothie.
+We have plenty of fantastic recipes that are rich in this amazing fatty acid such as our cod in hemp seed crust, our homemade granola and our Good Hemp green peanut butter smoothie.